 - LDL cholesterol (“bad”): less than 100 mg/dL

 - HDL cholesterol (“good”): 60 mg/dL or higher

-The foods you eat affect your cholesterol levels, as does exercise, heredity, and your weight.
-Foods that contain cholesterol will add some cholesterol to your bloodstream, but the main culprits are saturated and trans fats.
+The foods you eat affect your cholesterol levels, as do how much you exercise, your genetics, and your weight.
+Any foods that contain cholesterol will add some cholesterol to your bloodstream, but the main dietary culprits are saturated and trans fats.
 These fats increase your LDL levels and lower your HDL levels.
 The American Heart Association suggests consuming less than 7 percent of your calories from saturated fat and less than 1 percent from trans fats.

 Your body can’t make essential omega-3 fatty acids, so you have to get them from the food you eat.
-It is important for a variety of body and brain functions and is even thought to affect mood and pain.
-Salmon, trout, and tuna are all good sources of omega-3 fatty acids.
+Omega-3s are important for a variety of body and brain functions and are even thought to affect mood and pain.
+Salmon, trout, and tuna, as well as walnuts and flaxseed, are all good sources of omega-3 fatty acids.